Elias Zoghby: Vatican II and Baalbek

 Zoghby was one of the most active eastern Catholic bishops to participate at the Second Vatican Council, where he offered eleven interventions.
 While some of the interventions were pastoral in nature, a good number were ecumenical, focusing on the Eastern churches and their relationship with Western Christianity.
 Zoghby's efforts helped shape the formation of Orientalium Ecclesiarum, although, to his disappointment, in his view it did not adequately address the needs of the Eastern Catholic Churches or bridge the gulf between Orthodoxy and Catholicism.
+Zoghby spoke in French during the Council discussions, reflecting his desire to avoid "Latinisation" in the wider church.

 While Orientalium Ecclesiarum encouraged Eastern Catholics to uphold their traditions and values, Zoghby felt that it "turn[ed] a blind eye" to true intercommunion (communicatio in sacris).

 Following the Council he opposed the ascension to the cardinalate of Melkite Patriarch Maximos IV Sayegh, stating that the leader of an Eastern Catholic church should not hold a subordinate Latin-rite office.
 In protest, Zohgby resigned his position as patriarchal vicar of Alexandria.
 Maximos IV died in 1967; his successor, Maximos V Hakim, was a friend of Zoghby's and a fellow Egyptian.
 In August 1968 the Melkite Synod elected Zoghby archbishop of Baalbek to replace the recently deceased eparch, Joseph Malouf.
 Installed as archbishop there on 9 September 1968, he led the small eparchy during the Lebanese Civil War.
 In 1982 he was kidnapped by pro-Iranian terrorists.

 Zoghby retired on 24 October 1988, at age 76.
 He remained an active proponent of ecumenism following his retirement, urging the reunification of the Melkite Greek Catholic Church and the Antiochian Orthodox Church.
-He died on 16 January 2008 in Lebanon; his funeral was held on 19 January at St. Paul Basilica in Harissa.
+He died on 16 January 2008 in Lebanon; his funeral was held on 19 January at St. Paul's Basilica in Harissa.

 Ecumenism and the Zoghby Initiative

 Zoghby's ecumenical initiatives gained visibility in May 1974 with the exchange of visits between the Melkite Catholic and the Antiochian Orthodox synods, which met simultaneously in Lebanon.

-During the visit of the Melkite Catholic delegation to the Orthodox synod Zoghby drew attention to the fact that the original causes of separation between the groups had ceased to exist and the way was open for the "creation by stages of a real union between the two Churches, without waiting for the union of the Church of Rome and the Orthodox Churches."
+During the visit of the Melkite Catholic delegation to the Orthodox synod Zoghby drew attention to the fact that the original causes of separation between the groups had ceased to exist and the way was open for the "creation by stages of a real union between the two Churches, without waiting for the union of the Church of Rome and the Orthodox Churches".

 Afterwards, the churches agreed to form separate commissions for dialogue.
 Zogby outlined his views on the topic in his book Ecumenical Reflections, which was characterized by Vsevolod, the Orthodox Bishop of Scopelos, as an invitation "to ecumenical metanoia ... to recognize that where there is the fundamental common faith, held alike by Catholics and Orthodox, there is no defensible impediment to Eucharistic Communion."